nenads/table-to-json/README.md

 - http://jsfiddle.net/Crw2C/

 ## Features
+- Suport to define headers with tabelHeader: [] nice to use with d3.js
 - Automatically finds column headings
   - Override found column headings by using `data-override="overridden column name"`
   - Always uses first row as column headings regardless of `th` and `td` tags